Woman IAS officer transferred for 'highhandedness' for enforcing lockdown

-A woman IAS officer was transferred after a former Congress MLA accused her of resorting to highhandedness in dealing with public in Rajasthan‘s Chittorgarh district.
-In his complaint lodged with Chief Minister Ashok Gehlot, former Congress MLA Surendra Singh Jadavat also alleged that Chittorgarh SDM Tejasvi Rana also snatched currency notes from vendors in the mandi and tore them.
+A woman IAS officer was transferred after a former Congress MLA accused her of high-handedness in dealing with public in Rajasthan‘s Chittorgarh district to enforce lockdown.
+In his complaint lodged with Chief Minister Ashok Gehlot, former Congress MLA Surendra Singh Jadavat alleged that Chittorgarh SDM Tejasvi Rana also snatched currency notes from vendors in the mandi and tore the up.

 A sitting ruling party MLA, going to Circuit House in a vehicle, too was stopped by her and his driver was fined by police on her directions for not carrying licence.
 Rana, a 2017-batch IAS officer, was transferred after some videos, purportedly showing her snatching registers from traders in a mandi and throwing them besides pushing a table while enforcing lockdown on Tuesday, surfaced on social media.
 “The officer reached mandi and misbehaved with vendors there on Tuesday.
 It was the time when the district administration had already announced a relaxation for four hours.
 “There was no crowd on shops and the traders were sitting idele but the officer aggressively accosted them, threw their registers after snatching them from the shopkeepers,” Jadavat alleged.